pauljeter/pauljeter-astro/src/content/blog/create-a-fabric-patch-stitching-social-media-icon-quickly-with-photoshop.md

 ![photoshop patch style social media icon tutorial step four](/images/photoshop-patch-style-social-media-icon-tutorial-step-four.png)

 Next, with the brush tool (B) select a round, hard brush about 10px, and color in the stitching on the new layer.
 Be sure not to color it in completely, leaving spaces to create the stitching effect.
 Now copy the layer style from the outer stitching by Cmd + clicking/right-clicking on the layer and selecting Copy Layer Style.
 Then Cmd + click/right-click on the logo layer and select Paste Layer Style.
-Hide the background layer and you’re done!
+Hide the background layer and you're done!

 ![photoshop patch style social media icon tutorial step four-2](/images/photoshop-patch-style-social-media-icon-tutorial-step-four-2.png)